BrickMMO/tasks/accounts.markdown

 3. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) appliation and complete your profile.
 Your starting email is your `@humber.ca` email address and your default passsword is `password`.

-    Make sure to include the following infomation:
+    Make sure to include the following information:

     - First and Last Name
     - Email Address
-    - GitHub and LinkedIn usernames
+    - GitHub and LinkedIn usernames (for example, mine are `codeadaca` and `adambenjaminthomas`)
     - Change your password

-    You should soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) as complete!
+    You should soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!

-4. After you have completed your three accounts, submit your GitHub URL and Discord username in [Blackbaord](https://learn.humber.ca/).
+4. After you have completed your three accounts, submit your GitHub URL and Discord username in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)